openstack/kolla/doc/quickstart.rst

     service libvirtd stop

 Kolla deploys OpenStack using
 `Ansible <http://www.ansible.com>`__.
-Install Ansible from distribution packaging if the distro packaging has 1.8.4 or greater available.
-Currently Ubuntu's version of Ansible is too old to use from packaging.
-On RPM based systems install from packaging using:
+Install Ansible from distribution packaging if the distro packaging has recommended version available.

+Currently all implemented distro versons of Ansible are too old to use distro packaging.
+Once distro packaging is updated install from packaging using:

 ::